0xobaa/Data-analytics-portfolio/README.md

 ---

-## 📌 About
+## About

-These projects were completed as part of a data analytics learning journey, with a focus on practical, business-driven questions and clean, interpretable outputs.
+These projects were completed  with a focus on practical, business-driven questions and clean, interpretable outputs.
 Each project reflects the full analytics workflow — from raw data to actionable insight.

 ---

-> 💡 *Feel free to explore each project folder, and reach out with any questions or feedback!*
+>  *Feel free to explore each project folder, and reach out with any questions or feedback!*